HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Related work

 Collisions with a moving robot may be acceptable provided that the contact forces are within limits.
 Collisions need to be detected, located, identified (e.g., determining the forces), and, possibly following classification of the collision, reacted upon (e.g., stop, slow down, retract, etc.) \cite{Haddadin2017}.
 Force/torque sensors within the robot structure, together with models of its dynamics, can be employed.
 Alternatively, contacts can be perceived through tactile sensors.
-We will focus on large area sensitive skins.
-Differently than when force/torque sensors are employed, collision localization/isolation is easier, even for multi-contacts.
+We will focus on large-area sensitive skins.
+Unlike when force/torque sensors are employed, collision localization/isolation is easier, even for multi-contacts.
 Cirillo et al. \cite{cirillo_conformable_2016} developed a flexible skin, allowing measurement of contact position and three components of contact force.
-Calandra et al. \cite{calandra_learning_2015} presented a data-driven method for fast and accurate prediction of joint torques from contacts detected by tactile skin.
-Albini et al. used robot skin feedback HRI \cite{albini_enabling_2017} and robot control in a cluttered environment \cite{albini_exploiting_2021}.
-Kuehn and Haddadin~\cite{kuehn_artificial_2017} introduced an artificial Robot Nervous System, which integrates tactile sensation and reflex reactions into robot control through the concept of robot pain sensation.
-The pain-reflex movements, in combination with the new skins, can improve the human feeling of robots and their safety.
-Some large area sensitive skins have been safety-rated and are deployed in collaborative robot applications (see Airskin and the analysis of its effects in \cite{Svarny2022Airskin}).
+Calandra et al. \cite{calandra_learning_2015} presented a data-driven method for a fast and accurate prediction of joint torques from contacts detected by tactile skin.
+Albini et al. used robot skin feedback for HRI \cite{albini_enabling_2017} as well as robot control in a cluttered environment \cite{albini_exploiting_2021}.
+Kuehn and Haddadin~\cite{kuehn_artificial_2017} introduced an artificial robot nervous system, which integrates tactile sensation and reflex reactions into robot control through the concept of robot pain sensation.
+Some large-area sensitive skins have been safety-rated and are deployed in collaborative robot applications (see Airskin and the analysis of its effects in \cite{Svarny2022Airskin}).

 Individual visual sensors---on the robot itself or in other locations in the workspace---are prone to occlusions (which can be mitigated by employing multiple sensors \cite{flacco2016real}).
 Large area tactile arrays are distributed over the whole robot body, but only respond after physical contact.
-Distributed proximity sensors provide an alternative---sensing at a small distance over the whole robot body.
-Proximity \cite{escobedo_contact_2021,ding_collision_2020} or tomographic \cite{muhlbacher-karrer_contactless_2017} sensors can be used for collision anticipation and contactless motion guidance.
+Distributed proximity sensors provide an alternative: sensing at a small distance over the whole robot body.
+Proximity \cite{escobedo_contact_2021,ding_collision_2020} or tomographic \cite{muhlbacher-karrer_contactless_2017} sensors can be used for anticipation of collisions and contactless motion guidance.